Needing something delicious to serve on your table super FAST?

 Yes, you guessed it, that’s the next step for this wonderful recipe: grate a bunch (we don’t measure) of Parmigiano Reggiano Cheese to sprinkle on the top of your hot soup.
 Melted cheese sprinkled on top of a bowl of hot soup is simply DIVINE!

 To freeze this soup, prepare every step except for adding the pasta.
 Once cooked, pasta does not freeze well at all and thaws out in a very mushy state.
 So freeze without the pasta.
-Then when you want this soup, take the frozen soup out of the freezer to thaw out and then heat up on the stove.
+When you want this soup, take the frozen soup out of the freezer to thaw out and then heat up on the stove.
 On another stove burner, boil water in a deep pot.
 Add the pasta and cook for 4 – 5 minutes, until ‘al dente’ and not soft.
 Then add pasta to the hot soup.
 Pasta continues to cook in hot soup, so that’s why you don’t want to cook it until soft.

 Until next time, keep your day beautiful and filled with deliciousness!